A Bayesian Optimization Approach to Machine Translation Reranking: Background

 \subsection{Bayesian optimization with Gaussian process prior}

-Bayesian optimization is a sequential algorithm for optimizing a black-box function $f$.
-In BayesOpt, $f$ is assumed to be drawn from a prior distribution over functions.
-The main loop of BayesOpt is as follows: given a set of (possibly noisy) observations of $f(a_1),...,f(a_i)$, the prior distribution is updated to a posterior distribution with Bayes theorem.
+Bayesian optimization is a sequential algorithm for optimizing a black-box function $f$. $f$ is assumed to be drawn from a prior distribution over functions.
+The main loop of BayesOpt is as follows: given a set of (possibly noisy) observations of $f(a_1),...,f(a_i)$, the prior distribution over $f$ is updated to a posterior distribution with Bayes theorem.
 An \textit{acquisition function} determines a \textit{query point} $a_{i+1}$ at which to evaluate $f$ next. $f(a_{i+1})$ is evaluated and added to the set of observations.
 This repeats until a stopping criteria is reached.
 The principal design choices in BayesOpt are the prior distribution of $f$ and the acquisition function.

-Our choice of prior is the Gaussian process, which assumes that any subset of points $f(a_1),...,f(a_i)$ are drawn jointly from a multivariate Gaussian distribution $\mathcal{N}(\mu, \mathcal{K})$, where $\mathcal{K}$ is the covariance matrix defined by a kernel function such as the radial basis function kernel (RBF).
+A common choice of prior is the Gaussian process, which assumes that any subset of points $f(a_1),...,f(a_i)$ are drawn jointly from a multivariate Gaussian distribution $\mathcal{N}(\mu, \mathcal{K})$, where $\mathcal{K}$ is the covariance matrix defined by a kernel function such as the radial basis function kernel (RBF).
 RBFs define the covariance of two points $a$ and $a'$ as:

 where $w$ is the \textit{bandwidth} hyperparameter which determines scaling.
 The choice of kernel dictates prior assumptions about the shape of $f$; with RBF, points that are closer in Euclidean space have larger covariance.
-RBFs are a popular choice of kernel due their ability to model complex nonlinear functions.
+RBFs are a popular choice of kernel due their ability to adapt to complex nonlinear functions.

 The assumption that $f(a_1),...,f(a_i)$ are jointly Gaussian gives rise to a convenient posterior distribution.
 Given a vector of observed data points $\textbf{a}$ and their observed values $f(\textbf{a})$, the posterior mean $\mu_a$ and variance $\sigma_a$ of a point $a$ are given by the conditional multivariate Gaussian distribution: